ucsb-ersp-2018/prof-hollerer-group/README.md

 ## Welcome to Our ERSP Group Site!

-We are second year CS/CE undergraduates working in Professor Hollerer and Professor Turk's [Four Eyes Lab](http://ilab.cs.ucsb.edu/).
+We are second year CS/CE undergraduates working in Professor Hollerer and Professor Turk's [Four Eyes Lab](http://ilab.cs.ucsb.edu/) as part of the [UCSB ERSP program](https://sites.google.com/site/erspucsb/home).
 Our project is about ....

 * April Sanchez: Insert picture and write a few words about yourself